-Rowland M. Brucken earned a PhD and MA from the Ohio State University and a BA from the College of Wooster.
-He joined the faculty of Norwich University in 2001 and currently serves as associate dean for the College of Liberal Arts.
+Rowland M. Brucken earned a doctorate and Master of Arts from the Ohio State University and a Bachelor of Arts from the College of Wooster.
+He joined Norwich University’s faculty in 2001.

-His numerous courses include classes and seminars on U.S. history, historical methods, constitutional law, the civil rights movement, human rights issues, and the history of baseball.
+His numerous courses include classes and seminars on U.S. history, historical methods, constitutional law, the civil rights movement, human rights issues, the history of racism, and the history of baseball.

-An ultrarunner who competes in races up to 100 miles in length, Brucken has finished over 60 marathons and more than 25 ultramarathons.
+Brucken is an ultrarunner who competes in races up to 100 miles long; he has finished more than 60 marathons and more than 25 ultramarathons.
 He serves as Amnesty International USA’s Zimbabwe Country Specialist, which requires daily monitoring of the human rights environment, protecting human rights defenders, and testifying in asylum cases in the United States.

-He is a certified mediator, who provides citizen-to-citizen mediation in Northfield, Vt.
+He is a certified mediator, who provides citizen-to-citizen mediation in Northfield, Vermont.
 A restorative justice advocate, he has served on the village’s reparative board for a dozen years.
-Brucken helped create the Barre and Montpelier Community Justice Centers and currently chairs the Montpelier Center’s Citizen Advisory Board.
+He serves as vice president of the board of Circle, formerly the Battered Women's Services of Washington County.

 See Rowly's profile on Linkedin.

 What the Cleveland Indians Taught Me About Life

 NORWICH RECORD | Fall 2020